 1953 Citroën Big 15 - 'Rene'

-'Rene' was an early aquistion to the fleet coming up to Napier from sunny Nelson and undergoing a light restoration.
-Designed in the mid-thirties, this car was revolutionary with its monocoque design and front wheel drive.
-Andre Citroën had taken the design of the 34 Ford and created a car with a roof line that was 8 inches lower!
+'Rene' was an early acquisition to the fleet coming up to Napier from sunny Nelson and undergoing a light restoration.
+Designed in the mid-thirties, this car was revolutionary with its monocoque design and front-wheel drive.
+Andre Citroën had taken the design of the 34 Ford and created a car with a roofline that was 8 inches lower!

-French elegance and innovation makes this a lovely car to drive and be driven in.
+French elegance and innovation make this a lovely car to drive and be driven in.